 The Buddha’s teachings spread peacefully across the Indian subcontinent, and from there far and wide throughout Asia.
 Whenever it reached a new culture, the Buddhist methods and styles were freely modified to fit the local mentality, without compromising the essential points of wisdom and compassion.
 Buddhism never developed an overall hierarchy of religious authority with a supreme head.
 Instead, each country to which it spread developed its own forms, its own religious structure, and its own spiritual head.
 At present, the most well-known and internationally respected of these authorities is His Holiness the Dalai Lama of Tibet.

 - The Theravada tradition spread from India to Sri Lanka and Burma (Myanmar) in the 3rd century BCE.
-From there, it reached the rest of Southeast Asia (Thailand, Laos, Cambodia, southern Vietnam).
+From there, it reached the rest of Southeast Asia (Thailand, Cambodia and Laos).

 - The Tibetan Mahayana tradition started in the 7th century CE, inheriting the full historical development of Indian Buddhism.
 From Tibet, it spread throughout the Himalayan regions and to Mongolia, Central Asia, and several regions of Russia (Buryatia, Kalmykia and Tuva).